bcongdon/cs410-project/README.md

 An "update" scraping session will last on the order of 30 minutes.

+We've included an example db (`example.db`) if you run into errors during this step.

 ### Indexer

 To run the indexer, execute the below command: